About

 With 15 million virtual patient cases completed since our founding in 2006, Aquifer is the leader in developing clinical learning tools for health professions education.

-Aquifer is used by 96% of U.S. allopathic medical schools, 70% of U.S. osteopathic medical schools, and a growing number of physician assistant, nurse practitioner, and international programs.
+Aquifer is used by 130+ U.S. allopathic medical schools, 20+ U.S. osteopathic medical schools, 80+ PA programs, and a growing number of nurse practitioner programs, residency programs, and international medical schools.

 Aquifer’s award-winning courses are evidence-based, peer-reviewed, and continuously updated by the Educators Consortium, to support best practices in clinical teaching and learning.
 Created by educators, for educators—in close collaboration with their national organizations—Aquifer’s courses build essential knowledge and clinical reasoning skills for health professions students, grounded in Aquifer’s pedagogy.